-There are no investments classified within level 3 and no transfers between levels for the period ended 31 December 2011.
+There are no investments classified within level 3 and no transfers between levels for the year ended 31 December 2012 and period ended 31 December 2011.

-A detailed portfolio listing is set out on page 36.
+A detailed portfolio listing is set out on pages 43 to 44.

 12. TRANSACTIONS WITH MANAGER AND ITS CONNECTED PERSONS